thatgirldorian/ember-quickstart/README.md

 # ember-quickstart

-This is
+This is a simple web application that I used to get started with Ember.
+It's built using HTML, JavaScript, Tailwind CSS, and some of Ember's best features.

 <h3>Issues faced & resolution:</h3>
-I struggled with
+I struggled with wiring up Tailwind CSS, but I finally figured this out and wrote a blog post here:

 <h3>Technology used:</h3>